 Part Time Employees: For part-time benefited positions, the City provides health benefits for the employee only.
 Employees may purchase coverage for their eligible family members for medical and vision coverage through pre-tax payroll deduction.

-Medical coverage for City employees is provided through Premera or Regence & Kaiser based on bargaining unit.
+City sponsored medical coverage is provided through Premera or Regence & Kaiser based on bargaining unit.
 See below for Benefit Guides, Employee Cost Share and Summary of Benefits & Coverage.

 Dental Plan Dental coverage for Non-Uniform and FOP is provided through Delta Dental.
 Police Guild and Fire 106/106S members have dental coverage through their specific bargaining unit.